How to Pack Dishes and Fine China Without Breaking Plates

 The Best Dish and Fine China Packing Materials

-Here the most highly recommended packaging materials used for packing dishes.
-Whether you are moving across town or across the country, keeping your fragile items safe from breaking takes a little up-front planning.
+Below are the most highly recommended materials used to pack dishes for moving.
+Whether you are going across town or relocating across the country, here’s how to keep your fragile items safe from breaking.

 - PAPER: Newspaper is a lightweight and recyclable packaging material that you may already have on hand.
 Newspaper print can rub off on some materials, so professional packing paper is good to have on hand when packing fine china and daily dishware.
 When using packing paper or newspaper as a packaging material, wrap it around fragile items and wad it up to stuff and fill voids within the moving box.